excsn/rzmq/core/README.md

-# rzmq - Async, Pure Rust ZeroMQ
+# rzmq - Async, Pure Rust ZeroMQ with Leading Performance on Linux

 [![License: MPL-2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)
 [![crates.io](https://img.shields.io/crates/v/rzmq.svg)](https://crates.io/crates/rzmq)

 `rzmq` is an asynchronous, pure-Rust implementation of ZeroMQ (ØMQ) messaging patterns, built on top of the [Tokio](https://tokio.rs/) runtime.
-It aims to provide a familiar ZeroMQ-style API within the Rust async ecosystem, allowing developers to build distributed and concurrent applications without a dependency on the C `libzmq` library.
+It aims to provide a familiar ZeroMQ-style API within the Rust async ecosystem, **striving for wire-level interoperability with `libzmq` and other ZeroMQ implementations for core patterns and ZMTP 3.1 using NULL or PLAIN security.**

+**A key design goal and demonstrated capability of `rzmq` is achieving exceptional performance on Linux.** Leveraging its advanced `io_uring` backend in conjunction with TCP Corking, **`rzmq` has shown superior throughput and lower latency compared to other ZeroMQ implementations, including the C-based `libzmq`, in high-throughput benchmark scenarios.** This makes `rzmq` a compelling choice for performance-critical distributed applications on Linux.

-## Project Status: Experimental ⚠️
+## Project Status: Beta ⚠️

-**Please Note:** This project is currently **experimental** and under active development.

-*   It is **NOT** yet production-ready.
-*   It does **NOT** have full feature parity with `libzmq` and may not be interoperable yet.
+**Please Note:** `rzmq` is currently in **Beta**.
+While core functionality and significant performance advantages (on Linux with `io_uring`) are in place, users should be aware of the following:

-*   The API may still change.
+*   **API Stability:** The public API is stabilizing but may still see minor refinements before a 1.0 release.
-*   While core patterns are implemented, robustness, performance, and error handling might not match `libzmq` in all edge cases.

-Use with caution and expect potential bugs or missing features.
-Contributions are welcome!
+*   **Feature Scope:** While major ZeroMQ patterns and options are supported, **full feature parity with all of `libzmq`'s extensive options and advanced behaviors (such as ZAP or CURVE security) is a non-goal.** The focus is on core ZMTP 3.1 compliance, popular patterns, and specific security mechanisms (NULL, PLAIN, and its own Noise_XX offering).
+*   **Interoperability:** `rzmq` aims for wire-level interoperability with `libzmq` and other standard ZMTP 3.1 implementations for supported socket patterns using the **NULL or PLAIN** security mechanisms.
+The **Noise_XX** mechanism implemented in `rzmq` is specific to this library and will not interoperate with `libzmq`'s CURVE or other security layers.
+*   **Testing Environment:**
+    *   Core functionality has primarily been tested on **macOS (ARM & x86)** and **Linux (Kernel version 6.x)**.
+    *   The high-performance `io_uring` backend is Linux-specific and has been developed and tested primarily against **Linux Kernel 6.x**.
+Functionality on older kernels supporting `io_uring` (e.g., 5.6+) may vary, especially for advanced features.
+    *   Windows and other operating systems are **not currently supported or tested**.
+*   **Performance Generalization:** While leading performance is demonstrated in specific benchmarks, comprehensive benchmarking across all diverse workloads and hardware configurations is ongoing.
+*   **Robustness & Edge Cases:** The library has been tested for common use cases on the aforementioned platforms, but some edge cases or extreme conditions might not be as hardened as the mature `libzmq`.
+*   **Security Mechanisms:** NULL and PLAIN security mechanisms are functional. **Noise_XX is also provided as a modern, robust alternative specific to `rzmq`.
+CURVE security and the ZAP (ZeroMQ Authentication Protocol) are not supported and are not planned for implementation.**

+We encourage testing (especially on different Linux kernel versions if using `io_uring`), feedback, and contributions to help mature the library towards a stable 1.0 release.

 ## Key Features

+### Leading Performance on Linux (with `io_uring` and TCP Corking)
+*   **`io_uring` Backend**: On supported Linux systems, `rzmq`'s `io_uring` backend, when combined with `TCP_CORK`, has demonstrated superior throughput and lower latency compared to other ZeroMQ implementations, including `libzmq`, in high-throughput benchmark scenarios.
+This is achieved by optimized syscall patterns, reduced data copying (especially with zerocopy send enabled), and efficient kernel-level I/O batching.
+    *   Activated per-socket session using the `IO_URING_SESSION_ENABLED` socket option.
+    *   Global `io_uring` parameters (ring size, global enablement of features like zero-copy send, default buffer pool parameters) are configured via `UringConfig` when calling `rzmq::uring::initialize_uring_backend()`.
+*   **TCP Corking (Linux-only)**: Enabled via the `TCP_CORK` socket option, contributing to the performance gains observed with the `io_uring` backend by batching smaller ZMTP frames.

 ### Asynchronous & Pure Rust
 Built entirely on Tokio for non-blocking I/O, with no dependency on the C `libzmq` library.

 ### Core API
-Provides a `Context` for managing sockets and a `Socket` handle with async methods (`bind`, `connect`, `send`, `recv`, `set_option`, `get_option`, `close`).
+Provides a `Context` for managing sockets and a `Socket` handle with async methods (`bind`, `connect`, `send`, `recv`, `set_option_raw`, `get_option`, `close`).
+Note: `set_option` is also available for convenience with types implementing a `ToBytes` trait.

 ### Supported Socket Types
 *   Request-Reply: `REQ`, `REP`